 How big will classes be?

 To reduce exposure, DCFS and CDC licensing regulations require stable groups of children in smaller groupings.
 The two year old Green class will have a maximum of 12 students.
-The Blue and Red classes will have a maximum of 15 students per day.
+The Blue class has a maximum of 18 students and the Yellow class will have a maximum of 20 students per day.
 Although these class sizes are likely to be smaller.

 Will classes be outside more often?

 Yes, recommendations from the CDC and other health experts state outside is the safest place to interact.
 Teachers and staff are working to allow for more outside time and activities as weather permits.